-Nar phu trek is also a part of Annapurna region.
+Nar Phu trek is also a part of Annapurna region.
 The word Annapurna is a Sanskrit word.
 It has two words Anna + Purna separately.
 Where "Anna" stands for GRAIN and "Purna" stands for FULL, thus the meaning for the word is "Full OF GRAINS" in common Nepali language.
 This is also popular as “GODDESS OF THE HARVEST” in Nepal.

-Nar Phu valley is a model trek for those trekkers who have time and desire to venture into some of the less trodden remote regions of Nepal beyond the regular trekking routes.
-It is also a spectacular trekking route of Nepal of ethnically-Tibetan inhabitants.
+Nar Phu valley is a model trek for those trekkers who have time and desire to venture into some of the less trodden remote regions of Nepal.
+It is also a spectacular trek route of Nepal with a spectacular view of ethnically-Tibetan inhabitants.
 This is a trek that combines remote villages, narrow canyons, lovely forests, amazing rock formations, yaks, Gompas and unique Himalayan cultures.
-Trekking to the standard Annapurna circuit, the bridge leading over the Maryland River to the steep portals of the Nar Phu valley system is easily missed, but although the entrances is narrow and forested, the valley system above opens up to a huge expanse of high snow-peaks, ancient villages and high altitude grazing settlements.
+Trekking to Annapurna circuit, the bridge leading over the Maryland River to the steep portals of the Nar Phu valley system is easily missed.
+But although the entrances are narrow and forested.
+Valley above opens up to the huge expanse of high snow-peaks, ancient villages, and high altitude grazing settlements.

 This decision to open up Nar and Phu by Nepal Government has evoked little enthusiasm among the villagers.
 A path leading from the Nar-Phu valley into Tibet had made them dependent on the salt trade and still today yak herding is the basis of their livelihood.
 Few trekker views this exotic land offers medieval Tibetan culture in undisturbed form, dramatic mountain views, and great alpine scenery.
 Snow leopards and blue sheep are rarely seen in this area.
 Nar-Phu valley trekking begins from Koto via walking through a unique Marsyagndi valley.